GeraldoViana/nksg/README.md

 ```

 :point_up: _Notice the unique index name and constraint name for primary key has the same name as table,
-but it's ok as they reside in different namespace._
+but it's ok as they resides in the different namespaces._

 Running the procedure overload from NKSG_DMLAPI: